github/docs/content/code-security/dependabot/working-with-dependabot/managing-pull-requests-for-dependency-updates.md

 ## Changing the rebase strategy for {% data variables.product.prodname_dependabot %} pull requests

 By default, {% data variables.product.prodname_dependabot %} automatically rebases pull requests to resolve any conflicts.
 If you'd prefer to handle merge conflicts manually, you can disable this using the `rebase-strategy` option.
-For details, see "[Configuration options for dependency updates](/github/administering-a-repository/configuration-options-for-dependency-updates#rebase-strategy)."
+For details, see "[Configuration options for the dependabot.yml file](/github/administering-a-repository/configuration-options-for-dependency-updates#rebase-strategy)."

 ## Managing {% data variables.product.prodname_dependabot %} pull requests with comment commands